apache/ofbiz-framework/README.md

 You can also offset the port, for example:

 `gradlew "ofbizBackground --start --portoffset 10000"`

-#### Start OFBiz in the background in secure mode

-Start OFBiz in secure mode in the background by forking it to a new process and redirecting the output to __runtime/logs/console.log__

-`gradlew "ofbizBackgroundSecure --start"`

-OR

-`gradlew ofbizBackgroundSecure`

 * * * * * * * * * * * *